barneyme/bpad/README.md

 bPad.me is a plaintext editor web app.

-Learn more click "?" on bpad.me.
+To learn more click "?" on bpad.me.